 Accelerating the decision-making process

-The ability to accelerate underwriting decisions was further enhanced by a multi-year effort to safely and securely access patient data – with applicant consent – from electronic health records in near-real time and in full compliance with HIPPA.
+The ability to accelerate underwriting decisions was further enhanced by a multi-year effort to safely and securely access patient data – with applicant consent – from electronic health records in near-real time and in full compliance with HIPAA.
 In 2018, prior to the COVID-19 pandemic, New York Life became the first life insurance company in the U.S. to have the ability to directly access electronic health records through an agreement with Epic, a leading comprehensive health records system.
 In early 2021, New York Life announced a collaboration with Cerner Corporation, a global health care technology company, to facilitate and simplify electronic health record retrieval.

 As Alex Cook, head of Strategic Capabilities at New York Life, explains, “This pioneering work in the electronic health record space is an important part of New York Life’s mission to improve the life insurance purchase experience.
 The ability to instantly retrieve digital health and other data to accelerate life insurance underwriting modernizes the process, reduces application processing time, and streamlines consumers’ ability to meet their coverage needs.”